linkary/minify-font/README.en.md

 A lightweight font subsetting and conversion tool that supports multiple font formats and can significantly reduce font file sizes.

+⚠️ Warning: Not fully tested on Windows computers.

 ## Features

 - **Font Subsetting**: Keep only the characters you need, dramatically reducing file size